emilianmanoleuni/MyRifiuti/README.md

 username: comune
 password: admin
 ```
-To create new account use scrypt
+To create new account use script in scripts
 ```
-createEnteAccount.js
+scripts -> createNewEnte.js
 ```

 ## 1° SPRINT